YunoHost-Apps/foodsoft_ynh/README.md

 ## Credentials

 [LDAP is not supported yet](https://github.com/foodcoops/foodsoft/issues/439).
 Setting an administrator password at install time is [also not supported yet](https://github.com/YunoHost-Apps/foodsoft_ynh/issues/9).
 However, we do support setting the administrator profile details like username, first, last and email.
-When you first log in as the administrator, you must use the default value os **secret**.
+When you first log in as the administrator, you must use the default value of **secret**.
 You should reset this password immediately.

 ## Pre-installation steps